-Risk factors for cervical cancer, which are similar to the risk factors for HPV infection:
+Risk factors for cervical cancer, which are similar to the risk factors for HPV infection, are:

 Most HPV infections are transient, meaning they last for only a short time, and the virus alone is not enough to cause cervical precancer or cancer.
 Among the 40 genital types of HPV, 15 types are responsible for cervical cancer.
 Most women clear HPV infections by self-immunity over a few years.
 When HPV infection does persist, the time from initial HPV infection to development of precancer and invasive cancer takes an average of 15 years.

 > Early cervical cancer is mostly asymptomatic, meaning it does not show any symptoms, and are mostly found by a Pap smear screening and further testing.

 > Common symptoms could include heavy /irregular periods and/or vaginal bleeding after sex.

 > A final diagnosis is made by performing a biopsy.

 Cervical cancer can be treated by several different methods.
 Depending on the stage of cancer, treatment could include surgery, radiation and/or chemotherapy.

 The good news about cervical cancer is that there are ways to prevent it altogether or catch it in early stages.
 Getting the HPV vaccine is the best way to prevent cervical cancer, as well as HPV-related anal cancer, cancer of the vulva-vagina and cancer of the penis.
 The best detection method is getting a Pap smear and an HPV test.